4.5 out of 5 (235 experiences)

 About Ghost Plant

-Ghost Plant is a super popular houseplant 🌿 that needs very little water to thrive.
+Ghost Plant is a super popular houseplant 🌿 that is isn’t challenging to grow and needs very little water to thrive.
 They do best in long-lasting, direct light ☀️ and should be less than 1 foot from a window.

 Ghost Plant likes soil that is extremely well-draining.
 Your plant shouldn't need added fertilizers if you repot each time it doubles in size.